-- ✓ Virgil I. Grissom Elementary School, 12810 S. Escanaba - ✓ Morrill Elementary School of Math & Science, 6011 S. Rockwell Street - Schmid Elementary School, 9755 S. Greenwood Avenue - ✓ George Leland Elementary School, 512 S. Lavergne are assigned to CPS.
-The District has perpetual rights to inspect the GI to ensure it is being properly maintained in accordance with the Operations and Maintenance (O&M) Manual developed for each school.
+- Morrill Elementary School of Math & Science, 6011 S. Rockwell Street - Schmid Elementary School, 9755 S. Greenwood Avenue - ✓ George Leland Elementary School, 512 S. Lavergne Avenue

 These schools were prioritized for implementation by CPS, DWM, and the District based on flood risk, site suitability, and socioeconomic factors.
 Numerous community meetings were held to describe project details and benefits.
-The District and CPS executed an intergovernmental agreement (IGA) to facilitate this project whereby long term maintenance responsibilities
+The District and CPS executed an intergovernmental agreement (IGA) to facilitate this project whereby long term maintenance responsibilities are assigned to CPS.
+The District has perpetual rights to inspect the GI to ensure it is being properly maintained in accordance with the Operations and Maintenance (O&M) Manual developed for each school.